BradyDouthit/documentation-summarizer/README.md

    b.
 Without a URL: If no URL is provided, the model will do its best to answer the question based on its knowledge.
 However, it will suggest that you provide a URL to improve the accuracy of future responses.
    c.
 Handling Irrelevant Content: If the fetched content from the URL is not relevant to technical documentation, the model will inform you and prompt you to ask something more technical or provide a more suitable reference.

-The app implements **Retrieval Augmented Generation (RAG)** to ensure that the summaries and information it provides are grounded in the actual document fetched from the URL.
-Instead of relying solely on pre-trained knowledge, the model is fed with real data, which allows it to give more accurate, context-specific responses.
+The app implements Retrieval Augmented Generation (RAG) to ensure that the summaries and information it provides are grounded in the actual document fetched from the URL.
+Instead of relying solely on pre-trained knowledge, the model is fed with data based on what the user deems relevant for the question, which allows it to give more accurate, context-specific responses.

 **Note:** The purpose of this project isn’t to create the best or most beautiful UI out there.
-While it’s functional, it could definitely use some polish from a design perspective.
+While it’s (mostly) functional, it could definitely use some polish from a design perspective.
 The focus has primarily been on making the backend work well and improving the experience of fetching and summarizing technical content.
 It also is a project I only work on a little in between work, life, and other passion projects.

 ## System Prompting